Aerial view of Berlin with illuminated Berlin Television Tower (Fernsehturm) at night, Berlin, Germany

 Why Visit Berlin?

 Berlin pulses with creative rebellion and layered history, where Cold War scars transform into street art galleries, abandoned buildings become legendary techno clubs where parties last 48+ hours, and a turbulent 20th century created Europe's most fascinating, gritty, and affordable major capital.
-Germany's capital (population 3.8 million), reunified only since 1990 after 45 years divided by the Berlin Wall, wears its past proudly—the Brandenburg Gate's neoclassical columns stood in no-man's-land symbolizing division, now representing unity, the Reichstag's Norman Foster glass dome represents transparency after dictatorship with public access to view Parliament below, and the Berlin Wall's remnants at East Side Gallery's 1.3-kilometer stretch bear 100+ murals celebrating freedom painted by international artists in 1990.
+Germany's capital (population about 3.7 million), reunified since 3 October 1990 after the Berlin Wall divided the city from 1961 to 1989, wears its past proudly—the Brandenburg Gate's neoclassical columns stood in no-man's-land symbolizing division, now representing unity, the Reichstag's Norman Foster glass dome represents transparency after dictatorship with public access to view Parliament below, and the Berlin Wall's remnants at East Side Gallery's 1.3-kilometer stretch bear 100+ murals celebrating freedom painted by international artists in 1990.
 Museum Island's five UNESCO-listed museums in the Spree River house treasures from Nefertiti's limestone bust in Neues Museum to the Ishtar Gate's glazed blue bricks.

 With efficient U-Bahn and S-Bahn, bikes everywhere, English widely spoken, relatively affordable costs, summer's endless daylight, and creative energy visible in every graffiti-covered building, squat-turned-club, and alternative bookshop, Berlin delivers edgy creativity, profound historical depth, world-class museums, legendary nightlife, and German capital character that embraces imperfection as authenticity.